rehmanali1994/CurvilinearAngularSpectrumMethod/README.md

 ![](FocusedTxSyntheticAperture.png)

-We show the same time-domain cross-correlation process in-vivo as well:
+We show the same time-domain cross-correlation process in-vivo with a single focused transmit beam:

 ![](Siemens5C1_TimeDomain.gif)